 If you want to wield the power of a master software developer, you have to offer him an environment that he loves working in.

 Keep in mind, that a company culture will arise no matter what you do to shape it.
-Accordingly, it’s in your best interest to be intentional about the personalities you hire and the culture that evolves from your team.
+Accordingly, it’s in your best interest to be intentional about the personalities you hire and the company culture that evolves from your team.

 If you’re actively involved in the social, competitive, and performative aspects of your team, you can direct a company culture towards supporting effective development, and build an atmosphere in which all of your team members are excited to participate.